euge2838/Autonomous-Racing-LPV-MPP-MPC/README.md

 ### MPC for planning
+The trajectory planning for racing is solved using the MPC technique.
+The cost function adresses the lap time minimization as well as the smothness of the lateral motion by reducing as much as possible the understeer and oversteer behaviours.
+This algorithm is launched every 33 ms.

 ### MPC for control
-At this point a Model Predictive Controller is built and solved at every control iteration for finding the optimal control actions (linear and angular velocities).
+At this point an MPC is built and solved at every control iteration (33 ms) for figure out the optimal control actions (steering and rear wheel acceleration).

 ## Running the tests